sskaysi56/Artgallery/README.md

 navigation/control bar must be at the top of the page containing, Home, About, Paintings/gallery, workshops, contact pages link to each other bottom of te page must show social media icons such intsagram, plus contact infos tel etc where relevant

-there must be a link/icon will lead you a client to purchase a painting or enroll to a workshop
+there must be a link/icon that will lead a client to purchase a painting or a ticket to enroll/join a workshop